 |

 Soapy Smith arrived at the tent city of Skagway very soon after its beginnings.
-He quickly set himself
+He quickly set himself up in business

-up in business with John Clancy, a proprietor of a local saloon and set out to take over the camp's underworld as boss,
+with John Clancy, a proprietor of a local saloon and set out to take over the camp's underworld as boss, just as he had

-just as he had done in Denver and Creede.
-The narrow trail over the White Pass and into the interior was choked with stampeders,
+done in Denver and Creede.
+The narrow trail over the White Pass and into the interior was choked with stampeders, creating

-creating a bottle neck, that led into and out of Skagway.
-The setting was perfect for the business men, as well as the bunco men.
-The miners were in such a hurry to get onto the trail that the job of the con man was all too easy.
-Even when caught
+a bottle neck, that led into and out of Skagway.
+The setting was perfect for the business men, as well

-red handed, victims rarely stayed around to enforce a complaint.
-If they did decide to seek justice, it was quickly found
+the con man was all too easy.
+Even when caught red handed, victims rarely stayed around to enforce a complaint.
+If they did

-that the deputy U.S. Marshal was not of much assistance, mainly due to the fact that the marshal was in league with the soap
+decide to seek justice, it was quickly found that the deputy U.S. Marshal was not of much assistance, mainly due to the fact

-gang.
-If a victim still insisted on justice, he had to go over to neighboring Dyea, five miles
+that the marshal was in league with the soap gang.
+If a victim still insisted on justice, he had to go over to neighboring Dyea, five miles away,

-town for the hearing.
-All to often the victim was willing to accept their losses in order
+for the hearing.
+All to often the victim was willing to accept

-to get back on the trail to the gold fields.
+their losses in order to get back on the trail to the gold fields.

-| "Messages sent to the states - $5" |
+"Messages sent to the states - $5" |

 |

-| Expect a reply...and a 'friendly' poker game |
+Expect a reply...and a 'friendly' poker game |

-One of the more humorous swindles, if one can find humor in it, was the Skagway telegraph office.
+One of the more humorous swindles, if one can find humor in it, was the

-We see humor in it because of the gullibility and ignorance of the stampeders in regards to what was available in Alaska.
+Skagway telegraph office.
+We see humor in it because of the gullibility and ignorance of the stampeders in regards to what

+was available in Alaska.
 According to the legend, miners could send a message anywhere in the world for a mere $5.
-The humor is that
+The humor

-There were no telegraph wires to or
+There were no telegraph wires to or from Skagway in the years 1897-1898.

 |

 Imagine how difficult it was to reach Skagway, Alaska, in 1897.
-Ships were leaving the docks of Seattle,

-full with passengers, and the captains knew little of the route and it's dangers to begin with.
-There were ships that
+Ships were leaving the docks of Seattle, full with passengers, and the captains knew little of the route and it's dangers

-actually got lost!
-Passengers spent a week or more on a ship that was nothing more than overloaded
+to begin with.
+There were ships that actually got lost!
+Passengers spent a week or more on a ship that was nothing more than overloaded junk heaps, trying to get to Skagway.
+Once there, passengers and their gear were tossed ashore

-there, passengers and their gear were tossed ashore as quickly as possible, so that the captain could quickly sail back to
+as quickly as possible, so that the captain could quickly sail back to the states for more passengers.
+"Skaguay was like

-the states for more passengers.
-"Skaguay was like an ant hill that had been stirred up by a stick welding child,"
+an ant hill that had been stirred up by a stick wielding child," one old timer stated.

 |